-On this year’s Australian ballot for the annual Johnson Town Meeting, there are two questions concerning ATV use on our town roads:
+On the 2021 Australian ballot for the annual Johnson Town Meeting, there were two questions concerning ATV use on our town roads:

 1) Shall the Selectboard repeal the Ordinance regulating ATVs (all-terrain vehicles)?

 2) Shall the Selectboard undertake a comprehensive evaluation of the environmental impacts of ATV use on Class 4 roads in the Town of Johnson?

 Unfortunately they were voted down.

 PROBLEMS WITH ATVS ON JOHNSON TOWN ROADS

 1. SAFETY ISSUES for ATV riders, as well as for pedestrians, joggers, bicyclists, horse-riders, and motorists.

 a.
 State statutes don’t allow ATVs on roads (except Class 4 roads that are unplowed in winter) because they don’t deem them road-worthy.
 The ATV Operator’s Manual (written by the DMV) defines ATVs as “non-highway recreational vehicles” and the ATV Safety Institute of America says ATVs “should never operate on public roads and should always avoid paved surfaces.”

 b.
 Consumer Federation of America, a 50-year-old association of nearly 300 nonprofit consumer groups states, “In spite of warnings from manufacturers, federal agencies, and consumer advocates that ATVs are unsafe on roadways, an increasing number of states have passed laws allowing ATVs on public roads.
 The majority of ATV deaths take place on these roads and action is needed to reverse this dangerous trend.”

 c.
 Motorists complain that they can’t see ATVs over a rise in the land, can’t see them when pulling out of driveways, etc.